sayhith/personal-website/notes.md

 - Changes to code not showing in local server
 - Suspect this was due to precompiling assets when trying to solve the problem of photos not showing on heroku
 - Copied and pasted contents of "public" folder from a previous version to fix this issue

+# May 16, 2022
+- Finished making website more responsive using media queries